7 Best Storylane Alternatives and Competitors in 2026

 Walnut is an interactive demo platform designed for sales teams first and foremost.

-All of its features are strongly oriented towards empowering sales teams to delight and win over leads, making it a good Storylane alternative if you’re focused on sales use cases alone.
+All of its features are strongly oriented toward empowering sales teams to delight and win over leads, making it a good Storylane alternative if you’re focused on sales use cases alone.

 Features